Michael Fakuade: College career

 Fakuade played his first three seasons with Northern Illinois Huskies men's basketball team.
 In 2010, he transferred to UIS Prairie Stars.

 Professional career

 Fakuade was on the Zamalek roster for the 2021 BAL season, where the team won the first-ever BAL championship.
 He scored a game-high 15 points in the 2021 BAL Finals.

 On September 20, 2021, Fakuade signed with Egyptian club Al Ahly to play in the 2021 Arab Club Basketball Championship.
 He went on to win the club's first Arab championship with Al Ahly.

 After a stint with Alba Fehérvár in Hungary, Fakuade returned to Al Ahly in September 2022.

 On December 23, 2022, Fakuade signed with Kagoshima Rebnise of the Japanese B.League.

+He returned to Al Ahly in May 2023, to strengthen the club in the 2023 BAL Playoffs.
+On May 27, 2023, he won his second BAL championship with Al Ahly after defeating AS Douanes in the final.
+Fakuade became the second player ever to have won two BAL championships.